reyemtm/reyemtm.github.io/_posts/2019-06-12-network-tracing-with-turf-js.md

 My first attempt at network tracing involved looping through all the linear features and checking for equal upstream and downstream asset IDs assigned to each feature.
 This seemed like a common sense approach, but it would mean these IDs would need to be calculated for each feature beforehand.
 This did work, but I wanted to find a way to eliminate the need to calculate these IDs and focus solely on the geometry.
 I found the answer in the Turf JS API.

-The basic idea became quit simple: grab all the connected lines to an origin point using `turf.booleanPointOnLine()` and then use the resulting lines to seed the network trace.
+The basic idea became quit simple: find all the connected lines to an origin point using `turf.booleanPointOnLine()` and then use these resulting lines to seed the network trace.
 By iterating over this method the tool could return the entire network.

 ```javascript
 function getIntersectingLines(point, lines) {